telerik/maui-docs/migrate-to-net-maui.md

 While you don't need to fully rewrite your existing Xamarin project, you will still need to make changes to ensure its smooth transition to .NET 7.0/.NET 8.0 and, thus, update to .NET MAUI.

-The following list summarizes the required steps.
+The following list summarizes the required steps of the Xamarin to MAUI migration.
 For the detailed guide, go to the official Microsoft documentation on [how to migrate your Xamarin.Forms application to the .NET SDK style](https://docs.microsoft.com/en-us/dotnet/maui/get-started/migrate).

 1. Convert the projects from the .NET framework to the .NET SDK style.
 1. Update the namespaces.